DoganM95/Wireguard-Vpn-to-Proxy/README.md

 - `outbounds.server` defines the ip of the proxy containers host (you can get this using `docker inspect some-proxy-container` and checking its network section), `host.docker.internal` does not work in this case.
 - `route.rules` defines objects with routing configurations.
 Here <whatmipaddress.com> will show the ip of proxy-A, <showmyip.com> the ip of proxy-B and any other website will show your real IP, expand as needed.

-When the config is created and saved, run the sing-box container like this (adjust if needed):
+When the config is created and saved, run the sing-box container like this (adjust if needed).
+The config file must be stored in `/path/to/Singbox/` in this example.

 ```bash
 docker run -d \